Marceillo/mindfulness/README.md

 #### Fixes implemented

--The warnings were about having a headings tag in the section.
+- The warnings were about having a headings tag in the section.
 I created hidden headings and this resolved the problem.
--The errors where the anchor tag did not have a closing tag although it should be self-closing.
+- The errors where the anchor tag did not have a closing tag although it should be self-closing.
 To solve this I created a closing tag.

 ### CSS validator results: